mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Results

-0 Care Plan documents received
+We have validated sporadically the ability to receive a CDA Care Plan document into testing charts.

 #### Discussion

 Currently no clients are set up to receive Care Plan CCDA documents as part of their workflow.
-In Q3/Q4 we will generate test documents.

 ### Measure 27: Create CCDA Documents with Security Tags